tinyTim567/CSC3094/README.md

 With the ever-increasing reliance on digital platforms for large parts of our daily lives, there is a growing need for people to have the digital skills needed to use these systems safely while avoiding harmful material online, such as phishing and scam emails.
+This can be seen in official statistics on scams and fraud:

-> - 46% of adult internet users have been drawn into engaging in an online scam¹
+- **46%** of adult internet users have been drawn into engaging in an online scam¹
-> - 25% increase in fraud offences in 2022 compared to 2020²
+- **25%** increase in fraud offences in 2022 compared to 2020²
-> - 61% of fraud incidents in 2022 were cyber related²
+- **61%** of fraud incidents in 2022 were cyber related²

 Current guidance available online about cyber threats often includes technical language that is difficult for people with non-technical backgrounds t understand.
 Guidance is often textual and includes few examples of the threats